Structural alignment

 Structural alignment attempts to establish homology between two or more polymer structures based on their shape and three-dimensional conformation.
 This process is usually applied to protein tertiary structures but can also be used for large RNA molecules.
 In contrast to simple structural superposition, where at least some equivalent residues of the two structures are known, structural alignment requires no a priori knowledge of equivalent positions.
 Structural alignment is a valuable tool for the comparison of proteins with low sequence similarity, where evolutionary relationships between proteins cannot be easily detected by standard sequence alignment techniques.
-Structural alignment can therefore be used to imply evolutionary relationships between proteins that share very little common sequence.
-However, caution should be used in using the results as evidence for shared evolutionary ancestry because of the possible confounding effects of convergent evolution by which multiple unrelated amino acid sequences converge on a common tertiary structure.
+Structural alignment can therefore be used to infer evolutionary relationships between proteins that share very little common sequence.
+Those relationships can then be characterized through structural phylogenetics.
+However, caution should be taken when interpreting any results as evidence for shared evolutionary ancestry due to the potential confounding effects of convergent evolution, by which unrelated or distantly-related amino acid sequences converge on a common tertiary structure.

 Structural alignments can compare two sequences or multiple sequences.
 Because these alignments rely on information about all the query sequences' three-dimensional conformations, the method can only be used on sequences where these structures are known.
 These are usually found by X-ray crystallography or NMR spectroscopy.
 It is possible to perform a structural alignment on structures produced by structure prediction methods.
 Indeed, evaluating such predictions often requires a structural alignment between the model and the true known structure to assess the model's quality.
 Structural alignments are especially useful in analyzing data from structural genomics and proteomics efforts, and they can be used as comparison points to evaluate alignments produced by purely sequence-based bioinformatics methods.

 The outputs of a structural alignment are a superposition of the atomic coordinate sets and a minimal root mean square deviation (RMSD) between the structures.
 The RMSD of two aligned structures indicates their divergence from one another.
 Structural alignment can be complicated by the existence of multiple protein domains within one or more of the input structures, because changes in relative orientation of the domains between two structures to be aligned can artificially inflate the RMSD.